 Drop Slave Labor, Choose Real Fair Trade

-For the second time in nine months, labor inspectors on plantations where Starbucks buys coffee in Brazil have found slave labor.
+Twice in nine months, labor inspectors found slave labor on plantations in Brazil where Starbucks buys coffee.
 These aren’t just any plantations; these are farms that are “certified” to their C.A.F.E.
 Practices standards.
-Starbucks holds up their C.A.F.E.
+Starbucks holds up its C.A.F.E.
 Practices standards as the key to their commitment to source “99% ethical coffee.”
 But it’s becoming more and more clear: These standards are glossing over a serious problem.

 Tell Starbucks to drop slave labor and choose real fair trade